The varicella zoster virus that causes chickenpox is a herpes virus.

 About 1 to 2 days before the blister-like rash of chickenpox develops, early symptoms of chickenpox include fever, sore throat, loss of appetite, stomach ache, fatigue, and headache.

 Children with chickenpox should be seen by a doctor.

 If your child is otherwise healthy and symptoms are mild you may not need to take your child to the doctor for chickenpox.
-Call your doctor and describe your child's symptoms to see if the doctor thinks they warrant an office visit.
+Call your doctor and describe your child's symptoms to see if the doctor thinks an office visit is needed.

-In mild cases of chickenpox, home remedies are based on relieving the symptoms and letting the virus run its course.
-At home care includes rest, fever-reducing medications, anti-itch medications, calamine lotion, and oatmeal baths.
+In mild cases of chickenpox, home remedies are based on relieving symptoms and letting the virus run its course.
+At-home care includes rest, fever-reducing medications, anti-itch medications, calamine lotion, and oatmeal baths.

 Contact your doctor if your child has chickenpox and experiences the following:

 - The fever lasts more than 5 days, or goes away but comes back